 So, first things first.
-The term heat map is coined by Cormac Kinney in the institutional securities trading context.
+Cormac Kinney coins the term heat map in the institutional securities trading context.

 First, to be sure, let’s agree on the definition of what is a business capability.
 Capabilities are “What” a business does.
 And business capability heatmaps are where one uses business capabilities, which are decomposed into a granular level of detail to capture the essence of what business does, and juxtapose them with various assessment parameters and generates a visual artifact that shows a range of values, often represented in different colors.
 There is a conceptual/theoretical paper for those of you who are academically inclined.

 The sky is the limit regarding what types of business capabilities heat maps one can generate.
 The following are but a few examples.